thepirat000/CachingFramework.Redis/COLLECTIONS.md

 IRedisDictionary<int, User> hash = context.Collections.GetRedisDictionary<int, User>("user:hash");
 ```

-To add elements to the list, use `Add` / `AddRange`  methods or the indexed property:
+To add elements to the hash, use `Add` / `AddRange`  methods or the indexed property:

 ```c#
 hash.Add(1, new User() { Id = 1 });